liowe13088/bibliografic_analysis/README.md

 This repro shows the analysis of bibtex files scraped from Web of Science.
 The method is adaped from McCain 1990 and 1998 but applied to the co-occurence of keywords instead of co-citation.
+This implementation was coded in the context of a research project.
+The uploaded version is using a completely different set of keywords without any connection to the original research purpose.
+The used keywords are selected european countries and their capital cities.
+This choice was made to show case the method.
+The method can groups East-european countries vs. South.european countries.

 McCain, Katherine W. 1990: Mapping Authors in Intellectual Space: A Technical Overview